maevecrossan/byte-battles/README.md

 | Allow players to choose shapes other than 'X' and 'O' | 1 | 2 |
 | Create additional retro games (e.g. snake) | 1 | 1 |

 I wanted to create more features for this game, as well as additional games to flesh out the website and give players more options.
-However, I was limited by time to learn how to create these features, and secondly how to implement them accurately.
+However, I was limited by time to learn how to create these features, and secondly how to implement them.

 I discuss the features I would like to add in the 'future developments' section found at the end of this file.

 ### Wireframe Mockup
 Below is the initial sketch I created using Procreate on my iPad.
 Once the game logic had been fully thought out, however, the final appearance had changed.

 For example, what was originally one tally became two.
 I also decided not to use alerts and instead use hidden divs so I could maintain the aesthetic consistent.

 ![A screenshot of the game page wireframe](docs/rough-mockup-1.png)